Recruits: Northwest Indiana

-Landon Fox completed his third season as the head football coach at Valparaiso University in Fall 2021.
+Landon Fox completed his fourth season as the head football coach at Valparaiso University in 2022.

 Fox continued his success against rival Butler during the Fall 2021 slate, as Valpo improved to 3-0 against the team from Indianapolis during the calendar year by blitzing the Bulldogs 47-3.
 That established a program record for margin of victory against a Division-I opponent and was the largest margin of victory in league play in program history.
 The game at Butler also marked the first time Valpo went on the road and held an opponent to three points or fewer since 2006.